saki1001/sakisato-com/wp-content/plugins/ml-slider/readme.txt

 * Initial version

 == Upgrade Notice ==
-* 3.16.1 : Update now to address a warning being shown on the edit screen.
+* 3.16.4 : Update now use the latest Gutenberg block library in MetaSlider (fix in 3.16.3 was incorrect)